aziyan99/aziyan99/README.md

 ### Hi there, I'm <a href="https://aziyan99.github.io" target="_blank">Raja Azian</a>

 I am a Web Developer,  iOS Developer enthusiast, and Machine Learning enthusiast.
-Spent more than 3 years learning in web programming with a focus on Backend service and learning about Machine Learning.
+Spent more than 3 years learning web programming with a focus on Backend service and learning about Machine Learning.
 Skilled in PHP, Javascript, Python, and Linux environments.
-Curious about iOS programming and Machine Learning, love to work collaboratively and was a self-taught learner.
+Curious about iOS programming and Machine Learning, love to work collaboratively, and am a self-taught learner.

-Currently, I am undergraduate student from Informatics Department in Raja Ali Haji Marine University, Tanjungpinang, Indonesia.

-### My open source projects on GitHub
+### My open-source projects on GitHub

 - 2022 &rarr; [Internship Report LaTex Template](https://github.com/aziyan99/latex-internship-report-template)
 - 2022 &rarr; [Hugowi](https://github.com/aziyan99/gohugo-theme-hugowi)